astridx/pkg_agosms/README.md

 # pkg_agosm

 The installation files are located in the [Releases section])(https://github.com/astridx/pkg_agosms/releases).

-There are independent versions for Joomla 3 and one for Joomla 4.
-The version for Joomla 4 cannot be used as an update for Joomla 3.
+There are independent versions for Joomla 3 and for Joomla 4.
+I have now made the versions of agsoms so that 3.x and smaller is for Joomla 3.
+Version 4.x is for Joomla 4.

+> The version for Joomla 4 cannot be used as an update for Joomla 3.

 # Support and New Features